1 Reason Quality Ghostwriters Shun “on Spec” Work

 Recently, I turned down a potential ghostwriting client because he clearly didn’t have the money to pay me.
 He then asked me if he could pay me after the book sells.
 I responded, “No, I don’t work on spec.”

-That pretty much ended my conversation with him, but it made me realize that maybe not everyone understands why ghostwriters don’t work that way.
+That pretty much ended my conversation with him, but it made me realize that maybe not everyone understands why professional ghostwriters don’t work that way.

 First, a definition.
 Writing on spec (short for “on speculation”) means to write without any guarantee of getting paid for the work.
 Nobody wants to do that, and anybody with a track record doesn’t and won’t.